SystemsApproach/ops/provision.rst

 do not necessarily have to be performed in the field; hardware shipped to a remote site can first be prepped accordingly.

-As for these subsequent steps, they can be implemented as a set of Ansible *roles* and *playbooks*, which in terms of the high-level overview shown in :numref:`Figure %s <fig-provision>` of Chapter 2, corresponds to the box representing the *"Zero-Touch Provision
+The automated aspects of configuration are implemented as a set of Ansible *roles* and *playbooks*, which in terms of the high-level overview shown in :numref:`Figure %s <fig-provision>` of Chapter 2, corresponds to the box representing the *"Zero-Touch Provision